aternosorg/mclogs-bukkit/README.md

-# mclogs-bukkit
 ![logo](https://mclo.gs/img/logo.png)

-With this plugin/mod, you can upload your Minecraft server log to [mclogs](https://mclo.gs) directly from your server with one simple command.
+With this plugin, you can upload your Minecraft server log to [mclogs](https://mclo.gs) directly from your server with one simple command.
 It's even possible to export old server log files, e.g. after a crash.
 Critical information like IP addresses are automatically hidden to ensure safety and privacy.